 A Word from Remus

-Once you’re out on the world travel south, then when you reach a fork, turn east.
+Once you’re out on the world map (assuming you’re starting from Oleg’s Trading Post) travel south, then when you reach a fork, turn east.
 You won’t get far before you’re delayed by a random encounter, where you’ll meet with an odd old man named Remus.
 Listen to him babble cryptically for a bit, then when you go to leave he’ll mention that your rival, Tartuccio, is in an Ancient Tomb looking for an artifact.
 This marks the Ancient Tomb on your map and updates the quest A Bitter Rival.
 If you’re rude to him, you’ll get the same intel, albeit worded a bit more vaguely, and if you choose to attack Remus, you’ll get credit for performing a [Chaotic Evil] action, but there’s otherwise no reward for doing so.

 Discovering Two-Rivers Field